colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 .. note::

-	Full test output can be printed to the console in real time with ``colcon test --event-handlers console_direct+``.
+	The test's output can be printed to the console in real time with ``colcon test --event-handlers console_direct+``.

 .. note::